midhunkalarikkal/FullDomain/Notes/React.md

 ## `Rendering Steps`
 =======================
-React follows specific steps during the rendering process to efficiently update the UI.

 1. Triggering
 --------------
-An event or state change, or props update that is what is a trigger.
+An event occur or state change, or props update that is what is a trigger.

 2. Rendering
 ------------